 The Consensus Meter helps you quickly understand the overall agreement or disagreement among research findings on a given topic.
-It provides a visual representation of whether the research leans more toward a "Yes", "No", "Possibly", or "Unknown".
+It provides a visual representation of whether the research leans more toward a "Yes", "No", "Possibly", or "Mixed".
 This makes it easier to gauge the prevailing scientific perspective quickly.

 Our AI analyzes the top 20 papers returned for your search query and categorizes their conclusions based on the claims they support.
 The Consensus Meter then displays these answers in a clear, easy-to-read format, highlighting only the most relevant information for your specific question.